arianais/ChildPhotoSensor/README.md

 # ChildPhotoSensor

 Child pornography photo detector written for iOS with CoreML.
 Child Photo Sensor is an iOS project written in Swift that checks if an uploaded image is child pornography using Vision and CoreML.
-All images that do not contain faces are automatically determined as safe.
+All images that do not contain faces are automatically determined as safe(does not contain child pornography).

 ## Getting Started